Heavy Haul Rates Per Mile for Oversize and Equipment Loads

 Three Factors that Affect Heavy Haul Rates Per Mile

-You may have heavy equipment that you need shipped.
-But like most, you want to find a good rate because heavy haul rates per mile can become quite expensive, very quickly.
+You may have heavy equipment that you need to be shipped.
+But, like most, you want to find a reasonable rate because heavy haul rates per mile can quickly become quite expensive.

 This article is going to explain the three main factors that affect heavy haul rates per mile: